gitudhay/spring-boot-actuator-demo/ReadMe.md

     Select the Prometheus data source.
     Click on Import.
 </pre>
+- Step 3: On the Dashboard screen 'Application' drop down can be used to filter and view different applications metric graphs.

-- Step3: Configuring email alerts.
+- Step 4: Configuring email alerts.
 <pre>
 Click on Alerting.
 Click on New Alert.